asalimonov/cake-vs2015-example/example-1/README.md

   * `-Platform=$(Platform)` - Target paltform (AnyCPU, x86 or x64)

 We have to use `&quot;` insted of quote symbol because XML doesn't allow to use it directly.

+The solution can be builded without Visaul Studio and Cake tasks will be executed, you can run `build-sln.ps1` as an example.